denizgezerli/app_rest_data/README.md

 Once the application is running, open your web browser and go to http://localhost:5000 to access the web interface.
 You can enter a postcode in the input box and click "Submit" to find restaurants in that area.

+7. **Possible Improvements:**

+Instead of parsing the restaurants data in HTML, it can be parsed in Python.
+That would be a nicer solution.